OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_661.rst

 - Restic and Rsync drivers allows to limit CPU and I/O resources consumed by the backup operations.
 See :ref:`the restic <vm_backups_restic>` and :ref:`the rsync <vm_backups_rsync>` documentation for more information.
 - `Add support for nested group in LDAP <https://github.com/OpenNebula/one/issues/5952>`__.
+- OneFlow Services support custom attributes for specific roles.
+See the :ref:`Using Custom Attributes in the Oneflow Service Management guide <appflow_use_cli>`

 The following issues has been solved in 6.6.1: